anuragdeb3/HybridAutomationFramework/README.md

 This also includes WebDriverManager through which browsers's binary has been handled.
 It has a set of utilities for web UI and DBs

+For below utilities follow me and mail me on anuragdeb8@gmail.com
 ## Web Utilities: